gossip-ink/gossip/README.md

 As a result, **they are often inadequate in helping presenter communicate the structure of a presentation to the audience.**

-Next, there is a introduction to the workflow of Gossip which will show what make Gossip unique.
+Next, there is a introduction to the workflow of Gossip which will show what makes Gossip unique.

 ## Author a presentation